RGAnalytics/SQL_Financial_Analytics_Report/README.md

 # SQL_Financial_Analytics_Report
 Generating financial report for Atliq hardware (Imaginary) as tasked by the product owner of the company.

+Full documentation can be found here:https://www.notion.so/Atliq-Hardware-169f74a7e49d808da9c2c85a49781edc?pvs=4

 Generate a report of individual product sales (aggregated on a monthly basis at the product code level) for Croma India customers for fiscal year 2021.
 # Business Model